openshift-cs/okd.io/docs/okd_tech_docs/modifying_okd.md

     Unfortunately many of the components have Dockerfiles that use RedHat internal build images from *registry.ci.openshift.org* which requires authorization.
 E.g. console-operator uses *registry.ci.openshift.org/ocp/builder:rhel-8-golang-1.17-openshift-4.10* as the builder

 !!!Question
-    Are the images in *registry.ci.openshift.org* available publicly?
+    - Are the images in *registry.ci.openshift.org* available publicly?
-    Can [this go-toolset](https://catalog.redhat.com/software/containers/rhel8/go-toolset/5b9c810add19c70b45cbd666){target=_blank} be used instead?
+    - Can this [go-toolset](https://catalog.redhat.com/software/containers/rhel8/go-toolset/5b9c810add19c70b45cbd666){target=_blank} be used instead?
+    - Is it possible to replicate a *release build* of an OKD component outside Red Hat CI infrastructure?
+        - can a community member discover the build containers/configuration?

 !!!Todo
     Work out the easiest steps needed to build the console-operator

+    Scenario:

+    - Modify console-operator to have a link to the community site **okd.io** instead of **docs.okd.io**
+    - add to pre-existing cluster
+    - build a custom release to include the modified console-operator, then install a new cluster will custom release

 If it is not clear how to build a component you can look in the **release** repository at `https://github.com/openshift/release/tree/master/ci-operator/config/openshift/<operator repo name>`, this is used by the Red Hat build system to build components so can be used to determine how to build a component.